daipozhi/Purpose-AI/README.txt

     B text ,grammar(phrase)

-        save all the permutation and combination of words to memory , total load 3 files everytime , 000-002 ,or 003-005 , appear 2 times is grammar(phrase) , every grammar(phrase) has its value ,
-            as AI number ,grammar(phrase) with 2 chinese ,its value is 15, grammar(phrase) with 3 chinese ,its value is 25 ...

-        at last , put all those grammar together , it is a grammar database .

-        grammar database is different with word database, if "John drives car" is a grammar,
-               "John drives"     is also a grammar,
-                    "drives car" is also a grammar,
-               "John *      car" is also a grammar.

-        (grammar database is made by automatic separated text, not 100% correct, so it's priority is lower,if you make grammar database by human separated text,it's 100% correct,it's priority is higher, same with grammar courseware.)

-        make grammar courseware ,tell computer how to describe many concepts , include 'date' 'time' 'temperature' 'percent'... ,every grammar has its value ,grammar(phrase) with 2 chinese ,its value is 15, grammar(phrase) with 3 chinese ,its value is 25 ...its priority is higher than automatic generated grammar .
+        make grammar courseware ,tell computer how to describe many concepts , include 'date' 'time' 'temperature' 'percent'... ,every grammar has its value ,grammar(phrase) with 2 chinese ,its value is 15, grammar(phrase) with 3 chinese ,its value is 25 ...

-        separate sentence by word courseware and word database , not only keep the highest value one , also keep some lower value ones , (highest one separate sentence by a word with 3 chinese, lower ones may separate sentence by a word with 2 chinese or a word with 1 chiness .) so there are thousands result , choose the 100 highest value ones , calculate its grammar value , add with its word value ,the highest value one is result.
+        separate sentence by word courseware and word database , not only keep the highest value one , also keep some lower value ones , (highest one separate sentence by a word with 3 chinese, lower ones may separate sentence by a word with 2 chinese or a word with 1 chiness .) so there are tens thousand result , choose all the highest value ones , calculate its grammar value , add with its word value ,the highest value one is result.

         separate all text .

         get all words , it is 4th word database .

-        get repeat times of each grammar in grammar courseware .

         after this step accuracy is about 92%
-        (in before,in step210 ,set param SPL1_OUT_NUM to 20,choose the 20 highest word value
-            ones to calculate grammar value ,accuracy +1%,to 91%, now ,set param SPL1_OUT_NUM to 200,accuracy +2%,to 92% , but need 10 times of time .)

         browse separated text(words-gram-000000.txt), if there is error , then make relative courseware,